Maui Matsuri 2026

 Community Obon

-Please join us in this portion of the festival as we remember our loved ones.
+We invite our community to join us for this meaningful portion of the festival as we come together in remembrance, reflection, and healing for our loved ones.

 passport Program